Manhattan Plots

 because why use raster when you can vectorize.

-First we will create a vector of what we want our file names to look like.
-Then we will save.
+First we will create a vector of what we want our file names to look like, and apply them to be the names of our plots.

 # use str_c to combine two character vectors